deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 The question answerer:

-* validates questions against a preconfigured list of question templates, disambiguates entities using Entity Linking, and answers questions asked in natural language
+* validates questions against a preconfigured list of question templates, disambiguates entities using Entity Linking, and answers questions asked in natural language,
-* can be used with Wikidata (English, Russian) and (in the future versions) with custom knowledge graphs
+* can be used with Wikidata (English, Russian) and (in the future versions) with custom knowledge graphs.

 Built-In Models
 ------------------

 Currently, we provide three built-in models for KBQA in DeepPavlov library:

-* :config:`kbqa_cq <kbqa/kbqa_cq.json>` - for answering complex questions over Wikidata in English
+* :config:`kbqa_cq <kbqa/kbqa_cq.json>` - for answering complex questions over Wikidata in English,

-* :config:`kbqa_rus <kbqa/kbqa_cq_rus.json>` - for answering complex questions over Wikidata in Russian
+* :config:`kbqa_rus <kbqa/kbqa_cq_rus.json>` - for answering complex questions over Wikidata in Russian,

 and

-* :config:`kbqa_cq <kbqa/kbqa_cq_online.json>` - for answering complex questions in English over Wikidata using Wikidata Query Service
+* :config:`kbqa_cq <kbqa/kbqa_cq_online.json>` - for answering complex questions in English over Wikidata using Wikidata Query Service.

 The first two models are very similar to each other, and they allow you to deploy them together with local copy of Wikidata on-premises or in the cloud.
 The third model is lightweight as it allows you to skip downloading entire Wikidata and use the existing Wikidata APIs instead.